Gunde Jaari Gallanthayyinde

 Gunde Jaari Gallanthayyinde is a 2013 Indian Telugu-language romantic comedy film directed by debutant Vijay Kumar Konda and written by Harsha Vardhan.
 Produced by N. Nikitha Reddy under the banner of Shresht Movies, The film stars Nithiin, Nithya Menen, and Isha Talwar.
 Anup Rubens composed the music while I. Andrew and Prawin Pudi handled the cinematography and editing respectively.

 The film's title is inspired by a lyric from the song "Dil Se" from Gabbar Singh (2012).
 The film was a Blockbuster at the box office, emerging as a consecutive successful film for Nithiin after Ishq (2012), which also starred Nithya Menen.
 The film was dubbed and released in Hindi and Malayalam as Heart Attack 2 in 2018 and Magic Love respectively.
-In 2015, It was remade in Kannada as Khushi Khushiyagi and in Meitei as Nungshi Feijei.
+In 2015, it was remade in Kannada as Khushi Khushiyagi.

 Plot

 Karthik is a software engineer, who believes that one should make decisions independently.
 At his friend Pandu's wedding reception, Karthik sees Sruthi and develops feelings for her.
 He asks Pandu's wife to provide intel about Sruthi.
 After Pandu's wife gives Sruthi's number to Pandu and asks him to convey it to Karthik.
 A miscommunication occurs between Karthik and Pandu, which leads Karthik to call Sravani.
 Karthik mistakes Sravani for Sruthi where he converse with her in the cell phone and calls her "Bangaram".

 Sravani knows about Karthik and the two become best friends.
 Meanwhile, Karthik helps his friend Madhu in gaining a girl's attention, who is actually Sruthi.
 Sruthi falls for Madhu and Karthik learns of the confusion.
 After learning the confusion, Sravani plans to avenge the deception by Karthik (who harassed Sravani, thinking that he was talking to Sruthi) and gains employment as Karthik's boss and decides to put him through the same hardships.

 A chain-of-events leads to Madhu doubting Sruthi and their relationship is at stake, but they unite with Karthik's help.
-Karthik decide to propose to Sravani and Sravani is ready to reject his proposal to exact her revenge.
+Karthik decides to propose to Sravani and Sravani is ready to reject his proposal to exact her revenge.
 Karthik reveals to Sravani that he is not a perfect match for her and had realized that he is truly in love with Bangaram (Sravani).
 After leaving the office, Karthik reaches Sravani's house where he apologize and proposes to her.
 Sravani reveals her true identity and the couple reunite.